-As described more completely in Note 7, Convertible Promissory Notes and other Notes Payable, and Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2015 included elsewhere in this prospectus, between May 12, 2015 and December 31, 2015, we have extinguished the outstanding balances of approximately \$17.2 million of promissory notes, including our Senior Secured Notes, our 2014 Unit Notes and other debt and certain adjustments thereto that were either already due and payable or would have otherwise matured prior to March 31, 2016 by converting such balances into shares of our Series B Preferred.
+As described more completely in Note 8, Convertible Promissory Notes and other Notes Payable, and Note 9, Capital Stock, to the accompanying Consolidated Financial Statements for the year ended March 31, 2016, between May 2015 and August 2015, we extinguished the outstanding balances of approximately \$17.2 million of promissory notes, including our Senior Secured Notes, our 2014 Unit Notes and other debt and certain adjustments thereto that were either already due and payable or would have otherwise matured prior to March 31, 2016 by converting such balances into shares of our Series B Preferred.
 We treated the conversion of the indebtedness into Series B Preferred as extinguishments of debt for accounting purposes.
-Since the fair value of the Series B Preferred we negotiated in settlement of the promissory notes and other indebtedness of Series B Preferred an aggregate fair value of \$4.0 million and Series B Warrants to purchase 1.2 million shares of our common stock having an aggregate of \$4.0, 270,900.
+Since the fair value of the Series B Preferred we negotiated in settlement of the promissory notes and other indebtedness exceeded the carrying value of the debts, we incurred noncash losses on each of the extinguishments.
+Additionally, under the terms of the PLTG Agreement, we issued to PLTG 400,000 shares of Series B Preferred having an aggregate fair value of \$4.0 million and Series B Warrants to purchase 1.2 million shares of our common stock having an aggregate of fair value of \$8,270,900.
 We recognized this aggregate fair value as an additional noncash component of loss on extinguishment of debt.
-Many of the 2014 Unit Notes that were converted into Series B Preferred contained a beneficial conversion feature at the time the 2014 Unit Notes were extinguished and converted, an aggregate of \$2,237,100, as a reduction to the loss on extinguishment of debt.
-We recorded an aggregate net noncash loss of \$26.7 million attributable to the extinguishment of the indebtedness converted into Series B Preferred.
+Many of the 2014 Unit Notes that were converted into Series B Preferred contained a beneficial conversion feature at the time they were originally issued.
+We have accounted for the repurchase of the beneficial conversion feature at the time the 2014 Unit Notes were extinguished and converted, an aggregate of \$2,237,100, as a reduction to the loss on extinguishment of debt.
+We recorded a nonrecurring aggregate net noncash loss of \$26.7 million attributable to the extinguishment of the indebtedness converted into Series B Preferred.